 Penned by Jesse Andrews, the novel was adapted into a movie later on.
 Released in 2015, the Alfonso Gomez-Rejon directorial featured Thomas Mann, Olivia Cooke, and RJ Cyler Jon Bernthal in lead roles.

 The plot revolved around an introvert, Greg (Mann), who is forced to befriend a leukemia patient, Rachel (Cooke), but later starts to like her company.
 Later on, he befriends Earl (Cyler), and the friendship blossoms between the trio.
 As Rachel’s health deteriorates, the friendship has its own shares of ups and downs.

 The movie received a standing ovation at the 2015 Sundance Film Festival.
-Those looking for a film like Pride And Prejudice will love what this heart-warming flick brings to the table.
+Those looking for a film like Pride And Prejudice will love what Me and Earl and the Dying Girl brings to the table.